bodhicougar/viktoria-castellano-broken/src/pages/productions.md

 Pain is a feeling, feelings are the only things that are real, for sure.
 Surreal surrounding point of view in a picture that can be visualized, seen, sensed and felt.
 Feelings are the constant of human beings, the connection in the solvation.

 Pain gives birth.
 Birth gives pain.
-The imagination of beginning and end has been dissolved by sensing the picture of gravitiy and pain.
+The imagination of beginning and end has been dissolved by sensing the picture of gravity and pain.